Bradley-Hower/201-reading-notes/class-05.md

 Typeface is what dictates the styling and layout of text.
 There are various ways to change the style.

 Font.
 What to consider?
 When chosing a font via the `font-family` property, it is important to try to choose something that is reliably on other machines, *web safe fonts*.
 Otherwise, the browser default will take over.
-(Cssfontstack.com)[https://www.cssfontstack.com/] is a great resource to know what font is support across macOS and Windows.
+(Cssfontstack.com)[https://www.cssfontstack.com/] is a great resource to know what fonts are supported across macOS and Windows.
 Consider stacking fonts in order of priority in case of failure.

 The five generic font names:

-Predictable
+Predictable Output
 + Serif
 + Sans-serif
 + Monospace

-Unpredictable
+Unpredictable Output
 + Cursive
 + Fantasy